2. Huang Example

 counterfactual: \(E=\mathrm{off}\)

-Given that \(E\) was on, \(G\) was on, \(H\) was on, what is the probability of \(H\) had we set \(E\) to off?
+Given that \(E\) was on, \(G\) was on, and \(H\) was on, what would the probability of \(H\) be if we had set \(E\) to off?

 [20]:

-Y = 'H'
+Y = "H"

-h = {
+h = {"E": "off"}

 model.cquery(Y, e, h)